 Our product candidates, as well as the activities associated with their research, development and commercialization, are subject to extensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other countries.
 Failure to obtain regulatory approval for a product candidate would prevent us from commercializing that product candidate.
 We have not received regulatory approval to market any of our product candidates in any jurisdiction and have only limited experience in preparing and filing the applications necessary to gain regulatory approvals.
 The process of obtaining regulatory approvals is expensive, and often takes many years, if approval is obtained at all, and can vary substantially based upon the type, complexity and novelty of the product candidates involved.
 Before a new drug application can be filed with the FDA, the product candidate must undergo extensive clinical trials, which can take many years and may require substantial expenditures.
 Any clinical trial may fail to produce results satisfactory to the FDA.
 For example, the FDA could determine that the design of a clinical trial is inadequate to produce reliable results.
-The regulatory provent regulatory approval.
-In addition, delays or rejections may be encountered based upon changes in regulatory policy for product approval delay, limit or prevent regulatory approval policy, regulations or statutes or the process for regulatory review during the development or approval periods of our product candidate, the approval policy, regulations or statutes or the process for regulatory advertising, promotion, marketing and/or product candidate, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or product candidate, the approval and may impose ongoing requirements for post-approval studies, including additional research and development and clinical trials.
-These agencies also may impose various civil or criminal san
+The regulatory process also requires preclinical testing, and data obtained from preclinical and clinical activities are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
+In addition, delays or rejections may be encountered based upon changes in regulatory policy for product approval during the period of product development and regulatory agency review.
+Changes in regulatory approval policy, regulations or statutes or the process for regulatory review during the development or approval periods of our product candidates may cause delays in the approval or rejection of an application.
+Even if the FDA or a comparable authority in another country approves a product candidate, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product and may impose ongoing requirements for post-approval studies, including additional research and development and clinical trials.
+These agencies also may impose various civil or criminal sanctions for failure to comply with regulatory requirements, including withdrawal of product approval.